 Bowtie Pasta Salad

-Besides being comfort food for some (it’s never been my cup of tea), there’s really no food value in that setup.
+Besides being comfort food for some (it’s never been my cup of tea), there’s really no food value in that setup, but I’m also a firm believer that a mayo-free pasta salad can be just as delicious!

 If you’re looking for other healthy pasta salads, try this spinach pasta salad and this orzo pesto salad – a surefire hit at any table.
 Any of these salads can be made into a small meal or served as a side dish.
 My favorite thing in the hot, summer months!